minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 800026     Plugin             plugin_change          A plugin is updated.
 U     800026
 800027     Plugin             plugin_change          A plugin is deleted.
 D     No 800028     Plugin             plugin_change          The schema of a plugin is updated.
-U     No 800031     Plugin             plugin_change          A plugin (version) is allowed.
-U     No 800032     Plugin             plugin_change          A plugin (version) is disallowed.
-U     No 800033     Plugin             plugin_change          A plugin source is added.
-C     No 800034     Plugin             plugin_change          A plugin source is updated.
-U     No 800035     Plugin             plugin_change          A plugin source is removed.
-D     No 800036     Plugin             plugin_change          Plugin signing key is trusted.
-U     No 800037     Plugin             plugin_change          Plugin signing key is untrusted.
 U     No 800051     Job                job_change             A job is manually created.
-C     No 800052     Job                job_change             A job is canceled.
-D     No 800071     Report             report_change          A report is created.
-C     800071 800072     Report             report_change          A report is edited.
-U     No 800073     Report             report_change          A report is deleted.
+C     800051 800071     Report             report_change          A report is created.
+C     800071 800073     Report             report_change          A report is deleted.
 D     800073 800081     Schedule           schedule_change        A schedule is created.
 C     800081 800082     Schedule           schedule_change        A schedule is edited.
 U     800082